-Free walking tours of Bryant Park led by members of the park's executive staff
+Free walking tours led by park staff

 Group Reservations, Private Tours, and Presentations for Industry Leaders

 Parties of six or more can be best accommodated with a private tour scheduled at least two weeks in advance.
 Private tours are generally paid tours, at a low fee.

 We also offer private management presentations for researchers, urban planners, architects, fellow Business Improvement Districts, and other interested parties.
 We recommend a two-hour session, including a one-hour in-office presentation and Q&A, followed by a one-hour private park tour.
 Topics covered include funding and sponsorship, programming, concessions, security, and placemaking.
 Private management presentations are led by a knowledgeable member of Bryant Park Corporation’s executive staff, offering an insider’s perspective on the private management and ongoing maintenance of Bryant Park.